Can Theresa May use tech to stop terror attacks?

 "Some people say that it is not for government to regulate when it comes to technology and the internet.
 We disagree."

 That defiant statement was included in the platform of Prime Minister Theresa May's Conservative Party ahead of Thursday's general election.
-In the wake of a terror attack on Saturday that killed at least seven people in London, the pledge has taken on added significance.
+In the wake of a terror attack that killed at least seven people in London, the pledge has taken on added significance.

 May has long been a stalwart for tighter control and surveillance of internet communications, citing public safety concerns.